-Figure 3d presents box plots to summarize the model parameter settings within each cluster and highlight relevant trends.
-Overachiever-cluster users tend to have the highest upper bounds on number of cues examined, corresponding to the fact that these users spend more time on emails and show higher confidence in their classifications.
-Overachievercluster users also exhibit higher Suspicion Thresholds, followed by naive-cluster users.
+Figure 5d presents box plots to summarize the model parameter settings within each cluster and highlight relevant trends.
+Users in the overachiever cluster tend to have the highest upper bounds on the number of cues examined, corresponding to the fact that these users spend more time on emails and show higher confidence in their classifications.
+Overachiever-cluster users also exhibit higher Suspicion Thresholds, followed by naivecluster users.
 A higher Suspicion Threshold allows more cues to be examined before an email is classified, decreasing the risk that a few suspicious cues encountered initially will skew the classification decision.
 Flawed Perception Level lacks an obvious distinction among the three clusters.
-However, comparing the median and mean values, conservative-cluster users skew toward a higher value, with the other clusters skewing opposite.
+However, comparing the median and mean values, conservative-cluster users skew toward a higher value, with the other clusters skewing the opposite.
+It seems that overachiever and naive clusters are closely intertwined in several plots in this three-cluster analysis.
+This suggests that real users who can accurately distinguish phishing from legitimate emails may employ more sophisticated phishing detection strategies.
+While the model examines each cue in isolation, a real person reading an email presumably correlates multiple email elements-poor spelling in an unsolicited email might make the recipient more suspicious of a request for personal information.
+Moreover, real-life 'email suspicion level' is presumably more dynamic than our model's version, with the ability to decrease as well as rise.